Running autofonce

 Before running tests, you will need to configure the project to run

-.
+autofonce.
 Some projects may come (in the future) with a

 predefined configuration, with the presence of a .autofonce

 file.
-Otherwise, you will need to create a file autofonce.toml
+Otherwise, you will need to create a file autofonce.toml.

 $ autofonce init

-Using this command makes autofonce
+Using this command makes autofonce try to autodetect the

 project, in which case it can generate a good example.
 Autodetection